BuzzSpire/buzzspire_messenger/README.md

-# Private_Chat_APP
+# Notify Buzzspire

-Private_Chat_APP is a desktop application that enables real-time messaging by establishing communication through your own server.
+Notify Buzzspire is a desktop application that enables real-time messaging by establishing communication through your own server.

 ## Technologies